CloudCanal

 sudo bash upgrade.sh

-After entering the login interface, log in using the trial account
+After entering the login interface, log in with the trial account

 Default verification code: 777777